MichaelMammoliti/immutable/README.md

 # immutable
-A set of immutable utilities for Javascript.
+A set of utilities for Javascript to get immutable data.